 What might affect my test results?

-Time of year can affect your results by 4 to 11 percent.
-Being sick or under stress, and taking certain medications can also affect your results.
+Being sick or under stress, and taking certain medicines can affect your results.

 How do I prepare for the test?

 You may need to not eat or drink anything but water for 12 to 14 hours before this

 test.
 In addition, be sure your healthcare provider knows about all medicines, herbs,